Robustness of Brain Tumor Segmentation: Results

-\\An obvious remedy to cope with noisy validation data is to add the same noise distribution to the training data as well; see Tab.~\ref{tab:brats_noise_valtrain}.
+This is consistent with our assumption that the best performing models are not the ones that generalize best on the test data, but only have the strongest overfit.
+This conclusion unfortunately disqualifies models trained and evaluated on BraTS data to be directly applied in a real clinical scenario.\\ The two approaches No NewNet and NVDLMED were almost equal in the evaluation of the BraTS18 challenge and our analysis in Tab.~\ref{tab:brats_orig}.
+Since the NVDLMED in particular shows a strong overfit on the data set while its training is extremely computationally intensive, we exclude this network in the following from our evaluation. \\An obvious remedy to cope with noisy validation data is to add the same noise distribution to the training data as well; see Tab.~\ref{tab:brats_noise_valtrain}.
 In fact, this additional information helps the three deep learning approaches to handle the altered distribution and their performance returns close to the original value.
 Of course it would be possible to add different noise distributions to the training data.
 However, at training time it is usually not known how much noise is present in the test set.
 Another approach would be to include a preprocessing step to denoise the input images.
 Unfortunately, this idea also has a massive disadvantage: Small details might be lost.
 In our opinion, both approaches only lead to disguising the problem, but not to solving it.
-For this reason we address the overfitting in the network topology itself. \\ In the following we consider the No NewNet (without the adjustments suggested by the authors) as our baseline.
-Similar to our first experiments, we add Gaussian Noise
+For this reason we address the overfitting in the network topology itself. \\

+In the following we consider the No NewNet (without the adjustments suggested by the authors) as our baseline.
+Similar to our first experiments, we add Gaussian Noise with zero mean and standard deviation $\alpha=0.02$ and $\alpha=0.04$ to our validation data; see Tab.~\ref{tab:generalization}.
+It turns out that the model in its simplest form performs similar to our cascadic Mumford-Shah method when not much noise is present in the data.
+However, as soon as the noise is seriously altering the data distribution, the model prediction collapses and is outperformed by the classical approach.
+Obviously, the generalization performance is limited and the network overfits the training data.\\

+In a first step, we apply stochastic weight averaging (see Sec.~\ref{sec:swa}) with a cycle length of $10$ after $75\%$ of the training epochs.
+This adaptation of the training cycle obviously has an massive influence on the generalization behavior.
+The averaging of multiple minima in the loss surface allows the model to cope well with the disturbed data while neither the model capacity nor the training time is increased: While the model improves in the first scenario by $\approx 0.04$ on average, the performance gain of $\approx 0.06$ in the second setting with heavier noise disturbances is massive.\\